 May 15, 1775 – The Second Continental Congress places the colonies in a state of defense.

-July 3, 1775 – General George Washington assumes command of Continental Army, about 17,000 men, at Cambridge, Massachusetts.
+July 3, 1775 – General George Washington assumes command of the Continental Army, about 17,000 men, at Cambridge, Massachusetts.

-July 5, 1775 – The Continental Congress adopts the Olive Branch Petition which appeals directly to King George III for reconciliation.
+July 5, 1775 – The Continental Congress adopts the Olive Branch Petition, which appeals directly to King George III for reconciliation.

 July 6, 1775 – The Continental Congress issues a Declaration on the Causes and Necessity of Taking Up Arms.
-It details the colonists’ reasons for fighting the British and states the Americans are “resolved to die free men rather than live as slaves.”
+It details the colonists’ reasons for fighting the British and states the Americans are “resolved to die, free men, rather than live as slaves.”

-August, 1775 – King George III refuses even to look at the petition submitted by the Continental Congress and instead issues a proclamation declaring the Americans to be in a state of open rebellion.
+August 1775 – King George III refuses even to look at the petition submitted by the Continental Congress and instead issues a proclamation declaring the Americans to be in a state of open rebellion.

-November 28, 1775 – The American Navy is established by Congress.
+November 28, 1775 – Congress establishes the American Navy.

 November 29, 1775- Congress appoints a secret committee to seek help from European nations.

-December, 1775 – Congress is informed that France may offer support in the war against Britain.
+December 1775 – Congress is informed that France may offer support in the war against Britain.

-December 23-30, 1775 – During the Snow Campaign in South Carolina against Loyalists, Patriot militia is impeded by 15″ of snow.
+December 23-30, 1775 – During the Snow Campaign in South Carolina against Loyalists, the Patriot militia is impeded by 15″ of snow.

-February 27 1776 – North Carolina militia defeated South Carolina Loyalists at Moore’s Creek, North Carolina inflicting heavy casualties.
+February 27, 1776 – North Carolina militia defeated South Carolina Loyalists at Moore’s Creek, North Carolina, inflicting heavy casualties.

-March 17, 1776 – British Navy evacuated Boston, Massachusetts and moved to Halifax, Nova Scotia, Canada.
+March 17, 1776 – British Navy evacuated Boston, Massachusetts, and moved to Halifax, Nova Scotia, Canada.
 Washington’s Army then occupies Boston.

 April 6, 1776 – The Continental Congress declares colonial shipping ports open to all traffic except the British